JRMeyer/jrmeyer.github.io/_posts/2016-11-30-Multilingual-DNN-AM-Kaldi.markdown

 This post draws information from Vu et al. (2014) *Multilingual deep neural network based acoustic modeling for rapid language adaptation*, a paper co-authored by Dan Povey which explains Kaldi's approach to multilingual DNN AM training.

+If you want to take a step back, I have posts on [how to install Kaldi][kaldi-install] or some [miscellaneous Kaldi notes][kaldi-notes].

 ## Introduction

 {% highlight bash %}